UCL-PSEM/.github/profile/README.md

-# UCL Dept of Population Science and Experimental Medicine (PSEM)
+# UCL Dept of Population Science and Experimental Medicine

 ## Welcome to the PSEM GitHub Page